Calf Canyon/Hermits Peak Fire: Ignitions

-The two fires merge
+Merger

 On the morning of Friday, April 22, the Hermits Peak Fire was 7,573 acres and 91% contained.
 The Calf Canyon Fire was approximately 3,000 acres and 0% contained.
 That same day, the region entered sustained critical fire weather conditions.
 A red flag warning was issued by the National Weather Service (NWS) extending from 9:00 AM to midnight local time, including winds from 60 to 74 miles per hour and temperatures in the upper 70s.
 The two fires grew rapidly to the northeast, exhibiting extreme fire behavior such as crowning and long-range spotting, and many structures were lost.
 The two fires merged as the winds fanned them, combining into a single fire footprint of approximately 42,341 acres by April 23.

-Fire growth and containment
+Growth

 Severe fire weather conditions continued over the following weeks.
 Between April 29 and May 4, the fire grew over 10,000 acres a day, fueled by more red flag warning conditions.
 On May 3, the now-combined Calf Canyon/Hermits Peak Fire became the second largest wildfire in recorded New Mexico state history.
 Several days later, an 'unprecedented' period of severe fire weather began on May 7 and continued for nearly a week, fueling rapid growth of the fire, particularly on the northern flank.
 The fire often produced pyrocumulus and occasionally pyrocumulonimbus clouds, reaching tens of thousands of feet into the air.
 The smoke columns were highly visible for long distances, including in Santa Fe, Taos, Moriarty, and Albuquerque, New Mexico.

 On May 16, due to the size and complexity of the incident, management of the suppression effort was reorganized.
 The fire was split into a north zone and a south zone: a Type 1 incident management team (IMT) managed the north zone, and a Type 3 IMT managed the south zone.

 Personnel from across the U.S. contributed to the suppression effort.
 At one point, on May 27, there were over 3,000 personnel on the Calf Canyon/Hermits Peak Fire.

 On August 21, it was declared the Calf Canyon/Hermits Peak Fire was 100% contained.
 The final footprint of the wildfire spanned approximately 45 miles north to south, and around 20 miles from west to east.

-Impacts
+Effects

 The Calf Canyon/Hermits Peak Fire drew attention and news coverage nationally, including multiple articles in The New York Times, The Washington Post, the Los Angeles Times, and other newspapers of record.
 On May 4, President Joe Biden approved a major disaster declaration for the state of New Mexico, allowing for federal aid to distributed to state and local authorities, as well as individuals in affected counties during the recovery process.